JuriLu/RemixExpense/README.md

 7. Resource Routes are Routes which just load data ( loader()) , it doesn't return a component

 8. Splat Route => Its like wildcard route, when no other route matches, this activates.

+BACKEND

+1. We Tell Prisma how our data will look like, by creating a model

+2. @id tells Prisma that this field will act as the primary id of the data entry (schema.prisma)

+   @default(auto()) -> ensures that the id will be generate automatically  and we don't need to run it manually id String .... @map("_id") Ensure that Prisma will add an extra _id field in our MongoDB that will map it with id (in backend we will work with id but in db will be _id)

+   @db.ObjectId -> Internal type used by MongoDB in their db

+   @default(now()) -> add the current timestamp when an 'expense is created'